Care Respite care allowance – giving family carers a short break

 What is respite care allowance?

-Respite care allowance enables family carers or other carers to take some time off from their caring roles on a regular basis or for several weeks a year or to use this time to take care of their own health needs – while knowing that the care recipient will continue to be looked after.
+Respite care allowance enables family carers or other carers to take some time off from their caring roles on a regular basis or for several weeks a year or to take care of their own health needs – while knowing that the care recipient will continue to be looked after.

-This benefit provided by long-term care insurance providers consists of a budget to cover the costs of replacement care for these periods.
-It allows care recipients to arrange for replacement care in accordance with their own requirements.
+Since July 1, 2025, the benefits from long-term care insurance providers have comprised an annual budget that can be flexibly used for respite and short-term care.
+This allows care recipients to arrange replacement care in accordance with their own requirements.
 They themselves can choose the person who will provide the replacement care and where it will be provided.

 Caring for other people is very time-consuming and challenging.
 In addition, many carers are also in employment, have their own families to raise or, in many cases, are themselves of older age and have health issues to deal with.
 A regular entitlement to a vacation and to time off to recharge gives them some relief and ensures that care can continue to be provided to the care recipient at home so that a move to a full-time residential care facility can be avoided in the long term.
 Respite care allowance can also be provided for just a few hours a day to give carers a short break.

 The care recipient is the person entitled to respite care allowance.
-The budget is available once per year and can be used when a carer is unavailable to provide care.
+The budget is available as an annual budget and can be flexibly used when a carer is unavailable to provide care.

 Respite care is essentially replacement care provided on a temporary basis as relief for caregivers.
 The respite care allowance is a long-term care insurance benefit that covers the cost of this relief.